 The College is committed to the reduction of carbon emissions, and takes every opportunity during refurbishment work and routine maintenance to reduce its environmental impact.
-This includes installing energy efficient light bulbs and boiler upgrades.

 In the 2016-17 University Sustainability Showcase awards, the College won a Silver award.
 David Line, Domestic Stores Manager, won a Green Impact Staff Award and the students were highly commended in the Student Switch Off competition.